 Dear Bishop__________ (your local bishop)

-Historically, the Catholic Church has often been in the forefront of the struggle for justice for all God’s children.
-It deeply hurts us to watch as the Magisterial Church joins with other extreme religious groups, in leading the fight to deny civil rights to LGBT people.
+The Catholic Church has often been in the forefront in the fight for justice for all God’s children.
+It deeply hurts us to watch as the Church leads a fight to discriminate against LGBTs.
 Surely, we could never imagine the USCCB trying to deny divorced people the 1,000+ rights and protections granted as benefits to those who are remarried under civil law.
 To promote denial of CIVIL rights, is contrary to the gospel of justice.